 The tree-ring data analysed are derived from published 13C series from the annual rings of multiple Scots pine (Pinus sylvestris L.) or oak (Quercus robur L.) at six Northern European sites between 52° and 69°N and 3°W to 27°E. Some are tree line sites whilst others are from less environmentally stressed locations.
 In most cases (Sandringham and Turku as the exception) samples were analysed at the Swansea University stable isotope laboratory.
 Full methodological information can be found in the original data sources (Table 1).

 The most northerly Scots pine site is at Forfjorddalen, beyond the Arctic Circle, in the Vesterålen archipelago of northwestern Norway.
 Scots pine was sampled from near to its northern limit.
 Core samples were collected using a 12 mm diameter increment borer, dried at room temperature, surfaced and annually dated by dendrochronology against the local master chronology (Kirchhefer, 2001).
 The chronology is an n =8-10 mean comprised of annually measured latewood α-cellulose (see Young et al. 2010 for full site description and methodology).
 Laanila is also located north of the Arctic Circle, south of the Scots pine limit, in a research area that has been used to develop tree ring isotope and associated methodologies for many years (McCarroll et al. 2011).
 The Laanila δ13C series is comprised of latewood cellulose extracted from rings of 8 mature P. sylvestris trees over 200 years in age sampled in 2001.
 The time series is fully described elsewhere (Gagen et al. 2007).
-Trees were sampled using a 12 mm increment borer and processed to α-cellulose using standard methodologies.
+Trees were sampled using a 12 mm increment borer and processed to α-cellulose using standard methods.
 Rovaniemi, also in Finland, lies south of Laanila close to the Arctic Circle.
 Sixteen P. sylvestris trees were sampled at a single site.
-Disks from breast height were cut in the field, dried and the latewood from annual rings was separated and processed to α-cellulose using standard methodologies.
-The series represents the mean of n=16 annual latewood.
+Disks from breast height were cut in the field, dried and the latewood from annual rings was separated and processed to α-cellulose using standard methods.
+The series represents the mean of n=16 annual latewood measurements.
 Turku falls within 100km of the northern distribution limit of oak in Finland.
 Five Quercus robur L. were cored using a 12mm diameter increment borer.
 Annual latewood samples were removed and samples were processed to α-cellulose before measurement.
 The series represents an n=5 mean from latewood α-cellulose (see Robertson et al. (1997b) for full site details and methodology).
 A further oak site is represented by Sandringham Park in the UK.
 The Sandringham site is a dry to mesic location in south east England.
 The oaks sampled at Sandringham are found growing in open stands of mixed native and non-native hardwoods.
 Five individuals were sampled with 12mm diameter increment borers.
 Annual latewood samples were removed and samples processed to α-cellulose using standard methodologies.
 The Sandringham series represents an n=5 mean.
 A further Scots pine site is located in the UK, in the Southern Glens region of central Scotland.
 The Southern Glens tree-ring δ13C series is fully discussed in Woodley et al. (2012) and represents an n=6 annual latewood α-cellulose mean δ13C series.
 In all cases extracted α-cellulose was measured for δ13C ratios using standard stable isotope ratio mass spectrometric methods following absolute dating of tree-ring samples using standard methodologies.